mahnonsaprei/Sftp_connect/README.md

-I have realized this program to connect through sftp on centos 7
+I have realized this program to connect through sftp on centos 7.

-Any help is good, remember, i'm not a programmer only a noob with python passion
+Any help is good, remember, i'm not a programmer only a noob with python passion.

 1) Connecting to the server
 2) Folder change (where needed)